Brand identity · Dental, Nepal

 Integrity and Trust

-Four decades of honest, dependable care.
-The visual language leans calm and precise rather than loud, because trust is the thing the clinic actually sells.
+Forty years of honest, dependable care.
+The visual language stays precise and quiet rather than loud, because trust is the real product on sale here.

 Long-Term Preventive Care

-A biomimetic, prevention-first philosophy.
-The brand talks about keeping teeth healthy for life, not patching problems after they appear.
+A prevention-first, biomimetic philosophy.
+The brand talks about keeping teeth healthy for life, not patching problems once they have already arrived.

 Excellence in Comprehensive Care

-Periodontics, endodontics, prosthetics, orthodontics, all in one place.
-The system reads as one clinic with deep range, not a list of separate departments.
+Periodontics, endodontics, prosthetics, orthodontics, all in one address.
+The system reads as a single clinic with deep range, not a list of separate departments.

-A dedicated mark that folds the wave and tooth into a numeral 40, with its own measurement rules and clear guidance on when to use the anniversary lockup instead of the primary logo.
+The milestone deserved more than a sticker.
+We drew a dedicated mark that builds the wave and the tooth into a numeral 40, with its own measurement rules and clear guidance on when to use the anniversary lockup instead of the primary logo.

 Rolled out across